mushroomfire/mdapy/README.rst

 - Add **Polars** as dependency package.
 Now we still use pandas, but mdapy maybe move to polars in the future.
 - Optimize the performance of reading and saving Dump and Data file.
 - Support loading/saving compressed Dump file (such as sample.dump.gz).
+- Support the lowest python version to 3.8.0

 V0.9.0 (9/23/2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^